South Africa Travel, Tours, Backpacking & Gap Year

 After some adventure and wildlife packed into one destination?
 South Africa is for you!
 Home to the incredible Big Five, make sure you head on a safari to experience a real life game reserve.
 With a variety of trips, can help you volunteer with a local community, get hands on with endangered wildlife, or even monitor Great White Sharks (yes really!).
 In your spare time make sure you soak up the atmosphere in Cape Town, and of course don’t miss out on the jaw-dropping Garden Route.

-Gap year programs are a good way to experience the country in a different way, make a contribution to a worthwhile cause and also explore new destinations, usually you will have weekends free and South Africa has so many places you could visit.
+Joining a ap year program are a good way to experience the country in a different way, make a contribution to a worthwhile cause and also explore new destinations, usually you will have weekends free and South Africa has so many places you could visit.
 On most placements other than medical related projects you wont need any previous experience to apply, but you will need to be open minded to a new experience and also adaptable, flexible and okay living and working in rustic conditions.
 Prices can vary depenging on what you would like to do.

-Most Africa gap year programs will require you to be aged 18 and over, but there are also special trips for families and summer tasters for 16 and 17 year olds during summer.
+Most programs will require you to be aged 18 and over, but there are also special trips for families and summer tasters for 16 and 17 year olds during summer.
 You will need to be from a country where you will be eligble for a tourist visa.
-There are a lot of gap year companies and local organisations offering experiences in South Africa and some will require you to pay a fee to join.
+Some companies and local organisations will require you to pay a fee to join.
 This usually includes placements, a donation, airport transfers, meals, accommodation and in-country support.
 These experiences are very organised and are perfect if you want to see the country in a safe and structured way.